Video content is key to a great social media strategy. In fact, video generates 12x more shares than text and images combined.

 Depending on your budget and time priorities, you could designate the job to someone on your marketing or social media team.
 This will help create accurate, reliable captions without the need to outsource the work, but it will take up that person’s valuable time.

 The decision ultimately boils down to what your team’s time is worth and how much you want to invest in your video content for social media.

 4. Outsource to a specialist content repurposing agency

-If you’re pushed for time, and have a slightly bigger budget to play with, you could explore the option to outsource any caption work to a trusted agency, like Repurpose House.
+If you’re pushed for time and have a slightly bigger budget to play with, you could explore the option of outsourcing any caption work to a trusted agency, like Repurpose House.
 They’ll do all of the heavy lifting.